justsedaunal/justsedaunal/README.md

-- 🔭 I’m currently working on  [Re:Coded React Bootcamp]
+- 🔭 I’m currently working freelancer frontend developer
 - 🌱 I’m trying to develop myself for being an advanced [frontend developer]
 - 👯 I’m looking to collaborate on anyone who has [knowledge]
 ## Nonstop developing!